Ajaymueller/Angular-Crypto-Chart-App/README.md

 ## What more could I have done

 I would like to have implemented some unit tests using Jasmine and Karma.
 The testing package that I am most familiar with is Jest, so this would also be new to me.
 I also would have liked to style the application more, and to perhaps enhance the usability and functionality of it.
-For example, I could have used a D3 transition when the graph changes from Bitcoin to Ethereum, and vice versa or I could I have implemented a tooltip that shows the price when the mouse hovers over the line chart.
+For example, I could have used a D3 transition when the graph changes from Bitcoin to Ethereum, and vice versa, or I could I have implemented a tooltip that shows the price when the mouse hovers over the line chart.
 Also, I think I can make the app more mobile friendly.
-In addition to this, I could probably have created another service to store the logic of D3, then inject it into the component.
+In addition to this, I could probably have created another service to store the logic of D3, then inject it into the CryptoChart component.
 I will bear this in mind for future projects.
 Lastly, I will definitely want to deploy this in the future using a personal GitLab server that I have access to.
 I did try to deploy it but faced some problems with the server that will need correcting at a later date.
 Altogether, this was an enjoyable project and I definitely feel more comfortable using D3 and Angular now.
 I fully intend to continue my learning with these technologies.

 ## Screenshots of App